KuvaSpace/kuva-data-processing/CONTRIBUTING.md

 Note that contributions
 fall into the [MIT license](LICENSE.md) with the rest of the codebase.

+Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) when discussing in issues and pull requests of the project.

 ## First things first: adding an issue

 Whether you encounter a bug, something is unclear, or you believe a new functionality